 Don’t miss Michelle’s heartbreaking TEDx talk about her own journey towards body positivity.

-You can also pre-order her book Am I Ugly?
-One Woman’s Journey to Body Positivity now on Amazon.co.uk (publication date: July 12, 2018).
+You also won’t want to miss her bestselling memoir, Am I Ugly?
+One Woman’s Journey to Body Positivity, out now.

 Jump to Topics of Interest